dylanrafael05/rec/Core/Antlr/Scoping.md

-Associated functions can be bound to any type (or specializations thereof)
+Associated functions can be bound to any named type (or specializations thereof)

 ```rs
 mod float_utils as float